Integrate the client-side SDK

 If you are building a native mobile application, refer to the specific documentation for your platform:

-When using native mobile SDKs, the returnUrl and cancelUrl properties in your Establish Data are not required.
+When using native mobile SDKs, you do not need the `returnUrl` and `cancelUrl` properties in your Establish Data.
 Instead, the SDKs provide onReturn and onCancel callback functions to handle the responses.